|

 The escape sequences \f, \H, \m, \M, \R, \s, and \S are

-transparent at the beginning of an input line only in
+transparent at the beginning of an input line, or after the

 compatibility mode.
 That is, upon interpreting them, GNU troff no